 - Use a spading fork to loosen the soil and lift the tubers.
 Start loosening the soil in a 24-inch (61 cm) circle around the stems; then work your way inward loosening the soil and lifting the tubers.
 Harvest when the soil is dry.

 - Sunchoke tubers look like very knobby small light brown potatoes.
-They will be strongly attached and intertwined with the roots and soil; you will have to work to separate the tubers from roots and stems.
+They will be strongly attached and intertwined with the roots and soil; you will have to work to separate the tubers from the roots and stems.

 - Harvest Jerusalem artichokes with gentle care—the skins are thin and can be easily cut or bruised.
 Tubers that are cut or bruised will not store well.
 Don’t lift more than you need at one time unless you have to; tubers are susceptible to rapid moisture loss and do not keep well unless put into cold storage right away.

 - At harvest, remove the tops leaving about ½ inch of the crown then put tubers into storage within 3 or 4 hours.

 How to store Jerusalem artichokes